TauferLab/ANACIN-X/docs/install.rst

    ./install_all.sh --mpi mpich
    ./install_all.sh --without-callstack
-   ./install_all.sh --skip-mpi-install --mpi openmpi
+   ./install_all.sh --skip-mpi-install --mpi openmpi ./install_all.sh --accept-conda-tos

 Use ``--skip-mpi-install`` on clusters where MPI is provided by modules or the system.
 Load that MPI first so ``mpicc`` is available, then pass the matching ``--mpi`` value: ``openmpi``, ``mpich``, or ``mvapich2``.

+Use ``--accept-conda-tos`` only if you agree to Anaconda's default channel Terms of Service.
+Without that option, Conda may ask you to run the ``conda tos accept`` commands manually before it can create or install packages from the default channels.

 ``install_all.sh`` calls ``setup.sh`` during the final build.
 Because ``setup.sh`` currently cleans and rebuilds ``submodules/``, the installer stops